briansol/serverbackup/README.md

 # serverbackup
 Backup for centmin server muti-site to both local storage for quick restore and to S3 for long term storage/DR perspective.

-iterates through all domains and databases at the account level.
+Iterates through all domains and databases at the account level.
+Skips demo and default centmin stuff to save space/time.

 set permissions/users at the account level to perform these operations.
 SECURE THIS SCRIPT as it will contain high access rights.
 NEVER run this script in a web-accessible area (run above the nginx area)

-stores 7 days, moves to weekly, weekly moves to monthly, monthly moves to yearly.
+Stores 7 days daily.
+Sunday file moves to weekly.
+Last Weekly moves to Monthly.
+Last Monthly (Dec) moves to yearly.
+This keeps a running history with emphasis on more local instances with the ability to back trace as needed for a year.
+If you want to keep more than year, move them to a different bucket/folder so the s3cmd sync command doesn't delete it.

 Never grows too large once you hit the 1 year mark in terms of file count.